COMPUTER EVOLUTION AND PERFORMANCE

 Please List of characteristics of a benchmark program.

-- It has wide distribution.
+- Wide distribution.

 SPEC performance measurements are widely used for comparison and research purposes.
 The best known of the SPEC benchmark suites is SPEC CPU2006.This is the industry standard suite for processor-intensive applications.
 SPEC CPU2006 is appropriate for measuring performance for applications that spend most of their time doing computation rather than I/O.

-The CPU2006 suite is based on existing applications that have already been ported to a wide variety of platforms by SPEC industry members.
 It consists of 17 floating-point programs written in C, C__, and Fortran; and 12 integer programs written in C and C__.The suite contains over 3 million lines of code.This is the fifth generation of processor-intensive suites from SPEC, replacing SPEC CPU2000, SPEC CPU95, SPEC CPU92, and SPEC CPU89 [HENN07].
 Other SPEC suites include the following:

 - SPECjvm98: Intended to evaluate performance of the combined hardware and software aspects of the Java Virtual Machine (JVM) client platform